Bunny Maloney: Main

-A pink rabbit who has a distinct New York accent.
+A pink rabbit with a New York accent.
 Bunny prefers to slack off in the apartment, indulging in video games, television and junk food.
 He is also extremely selfish if there is an opportunity he can take advantage of.
 He may use Jean-François to his own selfish benefit.
 Bunny is Candy's boyfriend, though he's a frequent target of her hostility, and doesn't think about what she wants.
 However, he does care about her, as misguided as he is.